 You will never get a perfect score on any test you take because the environment today is so polluted, but you can avoid chronically poisoning yourself by fixing the deviations in your habits and lifestyle before they run you off the deep end.

 Cortisol, stress, blood sugar and insulin are all intimately related.
 What that means is that if you want to heal from stress, you’ll have to manage your blood sugar through good habits and good nutrition.

 So, what exactly is the relationship?

-Your blood sugar, if plotted on a graph, would be a wave just like every other energy signature in the Universe.
+Your blood sugar, if plotted on a graph, would be a wave just like every other energy signature in the universe.
 In a way, this wave represents your life force.
-How it moves is a great indicator of not just your energy in the physical, measurable sense, but in the metaphorical sense of your personality, vibration, Qi, aura, whatever you want to call it.
+How it moves is a great indicator of not just your energy in the physical, measurable sense, but in the metaphorical sense of your personality and habits.

-A person with erratic blood sugar spikes and drops does not have a steady energy field, and we can easily infer that they struggle with patience, consistency, performance, focus and so on.
+A person with erratic blood sugar spikes and drops does not have a steady energy field, and we can easily infer that they struggle with patience, consistency, performance, focus and so on as a result.
 Of course, there are situations like type 1 diabetes that make these erratic changes happen regardless of your discipline, but the point here is that your blood sugar is a great indicator of how you are managing your stress and lifestyle.

 When you spike your blood sugar, either from stress or from a crappy diet, this freaks your body out and it panics to release as much insulin as possible to manage the problem.
 Too much sugar in the blood is not a good thing, and the body will often over-compensate by producing more insulin than needed.
 Over time, this mismanaged